-In 2014 and 2015 Durham City/County CrimeStoppers was awarded the productivity award by the North Carolina CrimeStoppers Association for cities with similar populations.
-This award is granted to programs that lead the state in solved cases, arrests, and recovered property.
+In 2014 and 2022 Durham City/County CrimeStoppers was awarded with the productivity award by the North Carolina CrimeStoppers Association.
+In 2015 and 2018 Durham City/County CrimeStoppers was awarded the productivity award by the Southeastern CrimeStoppers Association for cities with similar populations.
+These awards are granted to similarly sized programs that lead the state in solved cases, arrests, and recovered property.

-Some citizens are reluctant to come forward and give information to the police for a number of reasons.
-Durham CrimeStoppers gives citizens and avenue and opportunity to provide information and collect rewards in felony cases, without ever having to give their name.
+Some people are reluctant to come forward and give information to the police for a number of reasons.
+Durham CrimeStoppers gives callers and avenue and opportunity to provide information and collect rewards in felony cases, without ever having to give their name.